21 Cool Ice Cream Recipes for Summer

 Janice of Farmersgirl Kitchen multi tasked with her entry and enterprisingly used some lime curd to make this fabulous chocolate lime ice-cream.
 She then trialed a new ice-cream scoop with great success.
 I still haven’t managed to get a successful scoop, so I shall blame my tools and give Janice full credit for her excellent ice-cream.

+It’s July, it’s my birth month and it’s summer – yes really.
+What could be more appropriate to cool, soothe and enjoy in the hot and sunny days to come than the icy velvet of these 21 cool ice cream recipes.
 Some of you may be sick to death of seeing rose in just about all of my posts at this time of year.
 Since making rose syrup for the first time in 2012, I can’t get enough of it.
 I used it to make this no churn rhubarb, rose and white chocolate ice cream.

 Rhubarb and white chocolate ice cream was a popular choice this month, ie two of us made it.
 This version from Johanna of Green Gourmet Giraffe contains white chocolate chips and is beautifully swirled.
 Johanna is not much of an ice cream fan, but now she has tried this, things might have changed.